My Living Doll

-My Living Doll is an American science-fiction sitcom that aired for 26 episodes on CBS from September 27, 1964, to March 17, 1965.
+My Living Doll is an American science-fiction sitcom starring Bob Cummings and Julie Newmar.
+The series was aired on CBS from September 27, 1964, to March 17, 1965.
 It was produced by Jack Chertok and filmed at Desilu studios by Jack Chertok Television Productions, in association with the CBS Television Network.

-The series was unusual in that it was bought by the network without a formal pilot, at the request of CBS's president James T. Aubrey, due to the success of Chertok's previous series, My Favorite Martian.

 Series background

-The series starred Bob Cummings as Dr. Bob McDonald, a psychiatrist who is given care of Rhoda Miller, a lifelike android (played by Julie Newmar) in the form of a sexy, Amazonian female, by her creator, a scientist who did not want her to fall into the hands of the military.
+The series starred Bob Cummings as Dr. Bob McDonald, a psychiatrist.
+His friend Dr. Carl Miller (Henry Beckman), a scientist with the U.S. Air Force being transferred to Pakistan, shows Bob his latest invention: a lifelike android in the form of a sexy, Amazonian female, AF 709.
+Miller gives the prototype robot, also called Rhoda (Julie Newmar), to Bob.

-Rhoda's real name is AF 709, and she is a prototype robot that Dr. Carl Miller (Henry Beckman) built for the U.S. Air Force.
-Through a series of mishaps, she ends up in the care of Dr. Miller's friend, Air Force psychiatrist Bob McDonald, when Miller is transferred to Pakistan.
 Bob is initially reluctant, but soon becomes intrigued by the experiment of educating this sophisticated but naive robot.
-Bob's initial goal is to teach Rhoda how to be a perfect woman, which he defines as one who "does what she's told" and "doesn't talk back."
-He also strives to keep her identity secret.
+The series' episodes center around Rhoda's attempts to learn how human society works, and Bob's attempts to teach Rhoda how to be "the perfect woman", which he defines as one who "does what she's told" and "doesn't talk back."
+He also strives to keep her identity secret by saying that she is Carl's niece.

-Many episodes deal with Rhoda learning how human society works.
-She also begins showing (or at least emulating) rudimentary emotions as the series progresses.
+Rhoda also begins showing (or at least emulating) rudimentary emotions as the series progresses.
 For example, in the episode "The Kleptomaniac", she displays a childlike, playful attitude.
 At one point McDonald notices this and utters, "What a goofy robot!", to which Rhoda replies, beaming, "The goofiest!"
 At the conclusion of this episode, Rhoda giggles without prompting after pulling a plot-resolving prank on another character.
 Another episode, "The Pool Shark", has Rhoda displaying apparent enjoyment in playing pool.
 The series does not explore whether these are truly learned behaviors or the result of programming, or if, in the fantasy context of the series, Rhoda is truly learning human emotion.
-(The concept of a robot gaining human emotion is a frequently visited topic in science-fiction television, with characters such as Data in Star Trek: The Next Generation, and the android leads in Holmes & Yo-Yo, Mann & Machine, and Future Cop.)